dotnet/docs/docs/ai/conceptual/understanding-tokens.md

 For example, GPT-4 supports up to 128,000 tokens of input context but only 4,096 tokens of output.

-Together a model's token limit and tokenization method will determine the maximum length of text that can be provided as input or generated as output.
+Together a model's token limit and tokenization method determine the maximum length of text that can be provided as input or generated as output.

 ### Token based pricing and rate limiting